2 min read

 We must not compromise.

-We must not allow ourselves to slip back into the old ways of our thinking and our destructive, sinful impulses.
+We must not allow ourselves to slip back into the old ways of thinking or into our destructive, sinful impulses.

 Are you taking your spiritual freedom in Christ for granted?